wlsf82/crud-protractor-backstopjs/README.md

 ___

 Note: all the test cases (manual and automated) are based on the application's behaviour in the following date: 22nd of February, 2018.

+Note 2: Some tests were not automated due to a not controlled environment.